Last updated: July 5th, 2019

 How to Build a Rolling Calendar

-Thirdly, you want to get the Workflow Kit for Rolling Calendar.
+Thirdly, you want to get one of the Workflow Kits for a Rolling Calendar application.

-This Workflow Kit comes with a set of predefined and tested commands that enable you to quickly build a Rolling Calendar within Trello. – Of course, you can challenge yourself and try to write all command sequences yourself.
+These Workflow Kits comes with a set of predefined and tested commands that enable you to quickly build a Rolling Calendar in Trello in the specific time-frame.

-But you could also give yourself a break and purchase this affordable package.
-What makes this Workflow Kit so useful, are the features that I have built into this rolling calendar:
+What makes these Workflow Kits so useful, are the features that I have built into them:

 ✧ AUTOMATED CALENDAR SETUP ✧